Connect with us

 Jenning Leung hardly needed time to adjust to the physicality that the PBA offers, and much of the credit goes to being hardened by the barangay courts.

-Much has been said about the 29-year-old being raised in Laguna, but it may only be now that he’s opened up about some of his experiences growing up in Los Banos, and that includes being a regular in leagues in the province.
+Much has been said about the 29-year-old being raised in Laguna, but he’s only now opened up about his experiences growing up in Los Banos, including being a regular in leagues in the province.

 Aside from various “pa-liga” stints, Leung played high school basketball at Brent International School in Mamplasan, which contributed significantly to the path he chose, as he is now enjoying a professional career.

-It was also with the Lions where he became known to none other than the PBA’s winningest mentor, as he was teammates with Tim Cone’s son, Kevin.
+It was also with the Lions where he became known to the PBA’s winningest mentor, as he was teammates with Tim Cone’s son, Kevin.

 “His son was a year below me,” recalled Leung.